 How LoRaWAN® technology empowers the Smart Building industry

-If all that were not enough to interest a building owner, facility manager, designer, insurance provider, utility provider, appliance manufacturers, and tenant to LoRaWAN, then just imagine the new opportunities created by such an array of rich real-time data, such as new solutions or advice marketed to modify certain behaviors to reduce utility bills or space needs.
+If all that were not enough to interest a building owner, facility manager, designer, insurance provider, utility provider, appliance manufacturers, and tenant to adopt LoRaWAN, then just imagine the new opportunities created by such an array of rich real-time data, such as new solutions or advice marketed to modify certain behaviors to reduce utility bills or space needs.
 On the other hand, they can provide investment advice and industry insights to service providers or the city.
 LoRaWAN is a game changing opportunity for the commercial real estate sector.

 LoRaWAN-based solutions secure properties by detecting intruders, providing safety and disaster response measures, keeping track of facility equipment location, restricting access to private areas, etc.